kennethpahn1/ConquerSubnetting/README.md

 - Responsive design: The design uses constraints to ensure that you can use your device - your way, across any Android device.

 ## Potential
-We wanted to add a long response section and the ability for tutors to mark homework (long response answers only) using the FEEWKA API, however, we did not have enough time as we were focusing on trying to push cOnTeNt into the app.
+We wanted to add a long response section and the ability for tutors to mark homework (long response answers only) using the FEEWKA API, however, we did not have enough time as we were focusing on trying to push content into the app.

 ## How to compile this in Android Studio?
 - Use this on an Android device running Oreo.